 Water reservoir may not be enough for larger areas.

 Complete mop system with wringer basket and soap dispenser.
 Mop includes three microfiber heads that are machine-washable.

 Bucket is bulky.
-Some durability concerns of the mop handle with regular use.
+Some durability concerns with the mop handle after regular use.

 Built-in sprayer makes mopping a breeze.
 Mop is lightweight and easy to maneuver.
 Microfiber heads are reusable.

 Tank is awkward to fill and is prone to developing leaks.

 Cleaner is designed for multiple surfaces, including hardwood floors.
 Convenient pre-moistened pads make mopping easy and mess-free.
 Absorbing strip traps dirt and grime in the pad.

 Not as friendly for the environment as traditional mops.